anategoo/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-this is for loops and functions README File
+this is for python while and for and functions